 Meanwhile, if you have a GitHub account, you may star the repository to follow the development of the project and thank the developer.

+PDF Mix Tool is another app with similar features that you may try out.
 If you use some other PDF editing tool, share it in the comment section below.
 For PDFArranger, don’t hesitate to share your opinions on the plus and minus of the tool.